New and Better Plants in the Garden Center

 'Viva Polonia' and Happy Jack® Purple Clematis

-So many consumers are disappointed by clematis and it's not their fault.
+So many consumers are disappointed by clematis, and it's not their fault.
 We set out to change that.
-You many not know it, but most clematis varieties on the market are selected for their flower size and how they perform for the grower, while we select ours based on garden performance.
+You may not know it, but most clematis varieties on the market are selected for their flower size and how they perform for the grower, while we select ours based on garden performance.
 'Viva Polonia' and Happy Jack Purple offer the very best in terms of garden performance.
 Here you can see how they looked in our trial garden last summer.
 Simply amazing!

 'Viva Polonia' clematis in our test garden